 - Developing printed circuit board manufacturing process using lithography to boost the speed of circuit prototyping for testing proof of idea for various incremental improvements for our overall designs before they get integrated into the final product.

-Team Lead: Tyler Gamvrelis (3rd Year ECE, PEY)
+Team Lead: Eric Wang (3rd Year Robotics, PEY)

 The embedded systems are the “spine of the robot”.
 While the high-level software determines how the robot should behave, and the control systems determine how the robot should move, the “spine” is what actually distributes the motion commands to each actuator (joint), and collects sensor data for feedback.